EDHIMURYANTO/BUDHIGL-SYSTEM---Accounting-General-Ledger/README.md

 In this tutorial, You can learn PYTHON and also create a software Accounting - General Ledger.

-Eventhough the General Ledger system in the very standard form, its hopefully will inspire and give an experience in creating more complex and complicated software with PYTHON.
+Even though the General Ledger system in the very standard form, hopefully it will inspire and give an experience in creating more complex and complicated software with PYTHON.